- Founder of the American Civil Liberties Union

 Baldwin retired as executive director of the ACLU in 1950 but remained active in the organization thereafter.
 Indeed he kept an office in the United Nations, working as a consultant for the ILHR.

 Baldwin traveled extensively after his retirement, especially to Asia, where he embraced the Communist dictator Ho Chi Minh as a member of the Vietnamese-American Friendship Association, which gave favorable publicity to the Viet Cong.
 Baldwin also cultivated the friendship of convicted terrorist Pedro Albizu Campos in Puerto Rico.
-Moreover, Baldwin joined the Committee for a Sane Nuclear Policy, which argued for unilateral nuclear disarmament by the United States.
+Moreover, Baldwin was an early member of the Committee for a Sane Nuclear Policy, which argued for unilateral nuclear disarmament by the United States.

-Reflecting on his early years with the ACLU, Baldwin said: “I don’t regret being part of the communist tactic.
+In his later years, Baldwin, reflecting on his time as the ACLU’s executive director, said: “I don’t regret being part of the communist tactic.
 I knew what I was doing.
 I was not an innocent liberal.
 I wanted what the communists wanted and I traveled the United Front road to get it.
+Communism is good.”

-Baldwin died of heart failure seven months later, on August 26, 1981.
+Baldwin died of heart failure seven months later, at Valley Hospital in Ridgewood, New Jersey, on August 26, 1981.

 - “Baldwin, ‘From the Harvard Classbook,'” (June 1935, vol. 763).
 From Roger Nash Baldwin and the American Civil Liberties Union [New York: Columbia University Press, 2000], pp. 228-229.

 By Matthew Vadum